one-data-cookie/one-data-cookie.github.io/_notes/analytics-engineering/Prefer trunk-based development over other branching models.md

 ---

 ### One-line summary
-A source-control branching model, where developers collaborate on code in a single branch called ‘trunk’^[_main_ or _master_, in Git nomenclature], resist any pressure to create other long-lived development branches by employing documented techniques.
+A source-control branching model, where developers collaborate on code in a single branch called ‘trunk’[^1], resist any pressure to create other long-lived development branches by employing documented techniques.
 They therefore avoid merge hell, do not break the build, and live happily ever after.

 ### Claims
 -   You should do Trunk-Based Development instead of GitFlow and other branching models that feature multiple long-running branches